MuhammadUzair1/Cloud-Data-Engineering-Roadmap/readme.md

-# Cloud Data Engineering - Batch 1: Course Roadmap
+# Cloud Data Engineering - Roadmap

 Welcome to the **Cloud Data Engineering** course!
 This comprehensive 6-8 month journey is designed to equip you with the necessary skills to become a proficient Data Engineer, focusing on cloud-based technologies, data acquisition, modeling, warehousing, and orchestration.
 Our curriculum is divided into **5 modules** that include hands-on projects, assignments, and real-world case studies to ensure a practical understanding of the technologies covered.